A Flexible Itinerary for 3 Days in Sydney [2024]

 • Visit the Australian National Maritime Museum and step aboard the replica naval ships, including a submarine.

-• Visit Taronga Zoo and take a short stroll in Sydney Harbour National Park from the Taronga jetty to Bradley’s Head for spectacular views.
+• Visit Taronga Zoo and take a short stroll in Sydney Harbour National Park from the Taronga jetty to Bradley’s Head for a clear view back to the Opera House and Harbour Bridge.

 • Book a whale watching cruise if you visit during whale season.